sveltia/sveltia-cms/README.md

 - Ready to be used as a drop-in replacement for Netlify/Decap CMS _in some casual use case scenarios_ with a single line of code update.
 - Your existing [configuration file](https://decapcms.org/docs/configuration-options/) can be reused as is.
-- Various features are still missing though — look at the [compatibility info](#compatibility) below to see if you can migrate now or soon.
+- Some features are still missing or will not be added though — look at the [compatibility info](#compatibility) below to see if you can migrate now or soon.

 ### Better UX

 - Created and maintained by an [experienced UX engineer](https://github.com/kyoshino) who loves code, design and marketing.
-You can expect constant user experience (UX) and developer experience (DX) improvements across the platform.
+You can expect constant improvements to the user experience (UX) and developer experience (DX) across the platform.
 - Offers a modern, intuitive user interface, including an immersive dark mode[^2], inspired in part by the Netlify CMS v3 prototype[^1].
 - Comes with touch device support.
 While the UI is not yet optimized for small screens, large tablets like iPad Pro or Pixel Tablet should work well.
 Mobile support is planned after the 1.0 release.
 - Made with Svelte, not React, means we can spend more time on UX rather than tedious state management.
 It also allows us to avoid fatal React app crashes[^999].
 Best of all, Svelte offers great performance!